Completion theorem for equivariant $K$-theory: The Atiyah-Segal completion theorem

 for every $p \ge 0$.
 This map is contravariant functorial in $X$ and $G$ and is $R(G)$-linear.
 In fact, $\sK_*(X_G)$ has a natural structure of $K^G_*(X)$-module and $\beta^G_X$ is then $K^G_*(X)$-linear.
-We shall call $\beta^G_X$, the {\sl Atiyah-Segal} map in tribute to Atiyah and Segal, who first studied this map in the topological context in \cite{ASegal}.
+This map will be called the {\sl Atiyah-Segal} map in tribute to Atiyah and Segal, who studied this map in \cite{ASegal} in the topological context.
 Since $\beta^G_X$ is a morphism of $R(G)$-modules, it induces a natural morphism of $I_G$-adic completions:

 Suppose now that $G$ is a connected reductive group over $k$ with a split maximal torus $T$ and suppose that $X \in \Sm^G_k$ is $T$-filtrable.
 It follows then from Proposition~\ref{prop:Borel-complete} that the map $\wh{\beta^G_X}$ actually lifts canonically to a map of $\wh{R(G)}$-modules $\wh{{K^G_p(X)}_{I_G}} \to \sK_p(X_G)$.
 We wish to prove the following.